shunkakinoki/Send/README.md

 This project uses the @statechannels browser-based wallet behind the scenes to connect to Coinbase and Bitfinex APIs.
 We used MobX to design the frontend and the backend is built in Rust.

 This project uses @Polygon for cheap & fast scalable transactions to enable users to have better UX at an affordable price.
-Also, this project uses @Optimism to enable low-cost & fast transactions while inheriting Ethereum's security on Layer 2.
+Also, this project uses @Optimism to enable low-cost & fast transactions while inheriting Ethereum's security on Layer 2. @EVMos is also supported in order to achieve token swaps on the Cosmos's ecosystem's leading chain.
+Supports @GnosisChain to enable swaps on the OG leading EVM chain.

+For identity, @WorldCoin is used to verify your state of humanity when interacting with various dapps.
+The state of humanity is communicated on-chain to signalize that you are performing an transaction by a person. @ENS is also utilized in order to function as a cross-chain Web3 address to easily identify your wallet address. @LensProtocol is also an option to enable fast, one-click access to dapps.

+For protocols, @Uniswap is used in order to perform token swaps on the world's leading liquidity platform.
 Each piece of UI is implemented on @FileCoin to achieve immutable storage for decentralization.
+Performs notifying to @Push + @XMTP for successful + error transaction made on the SuperDapp.

 ## Logo